BMW-lab-MSU/drone-detection/README.md

 # Running the code

 > [!IMPORTANT]
 > In general, you need to call `pathSetup.m` first before running anything, as that script adds all the folders in this repo to your MATLAB path.
-Additionally, if you use the default relative data path setup described above, you must run all of your code from the root of this repository, not the subfolders; if you specify full paths in `beehiveDataSetup.m`, then you can run the code from anywhere.
+Additionally, if you use the default relative data path setup described above, you must run all of your code from the root of this repository, not the subfolders; if you specify full paths in `dataSetup.m`, then you can run the code from anywhere.

 > [!TIP]
 > This code is designed to run on a computing cluster.
 If you have access to a computing cluster that uses slurm, you can update and use the scripts in the `slurm` folder.
 The code will still run perfectly fine on a normal desktop computer&mdash;it will just take longer.